ApryseSDK/webviewer-html-annotate-proxy/README.md

 The sample uses [WebViewer HTML by PDFTron](https://www.npmjs.com/package/@pdftron/webviewer-html) for annotating HTML and [Proxy Server by PDFTron](https://www.npmjs.com/package/@pdftron/webviewer-html-proxy-server) for proxying the website from URL.

+**Please make sure to check [the CHANGELOG](https://docs.apryse.com/documentation/web/guides/html/changelog/) to ensure versions of WebViewer and WebViewer-HTML are compatible.**

 ## Install

 We have prepared a single script for installing both client and server.